Battle of El Herri: Aftermath

-The disaster left Captain Pierre Kroll as the senior officer of the remnants of the Khénifra garrison, some three companies of tirailleurs (one of which was an ad hoc unit made up from the partially equipped and shaken survivors of the battle).
+The disaster left Captain Pierre Kroll as the senior officer of the remnants of the Khénifra garrison, some three companies of tirailleurs (one of which was an ad hoc unit made up from the partially equipped and badly shaken survivors of the battle).
 Having secured the defences he immediately telegraphed Lyautey and Henrys to inform them of events, the first they had heard of Laverdure's foray.
 Lyautey was briefly of the opinion that the event would cause the loss of the whole of Morocco.
 The next morning Zaian horsemen appeared on the hilltops to the south and east of the city.
 Khénifra soon came under constant siege from the tribes.

 Henrys left Fez for Meknes from which he telegraphed Lyautey promising to "strike hard and fast" so that the "Laverdure disaster" did not threaten the French position in Morocco.
 He said that "everyone, everywhere must be aware of the fact that our forces are numerous, that strong columns are already on their way to Khenifra, and that the repression will be swift".
 Henrys dispatched Garnier-Duplessix's Groupe Mobile to Khénifra from El Graar and ordered Lieutenant-Colonel Joseph Dérigoin to form another Groupe at Ito for mobile support.
 Garnier-Duplessix was forced to fight his way through groups of Zaian tribesmen and did not reach the town until 16 November.
 Henrys joined Dérigoin and entered the town himself two days later, encountering no resistance on the way.
 Another part of the Khénifra relief force was the 6th battalion of the 2nd French Foreign Legion who marched from Mrirt and saw action at El Hammam and along the Oum er Rbia.
 By the end of the month, the French garrison had swelled to 7,000 troops, an all-time high.
 Henrys, Garnier-Duplessix and Kroll were all promoted shortly after the battle in recognition of their actions to prevent the loss of Khénifra.